ravikiranrao/MTCLAR-FSL/data/AfewVA/README.md

 The AFEW-VA dataset can be downloaded from [here](https://ibug.doc.ic.ac.uk/resources/afew-va-database/).
 The AFEW-VA dataset should be placed in the `data/AfewVA` directory.
+License for AFEW-VA dataset should be respected and followed.